akosgarai/playground_engine/pkg/application/README.md

 - `menuScreen`, the screen that is connected to the application menu.
 - `menuSet`, this flag is true if the menuScreen has been set.
 - `wrapper`, the interface for calling gl commands.
+- `ui`, the theme that we use for menu and form screens.

 ## New